croqaz/clean-mark/README.md

   <a href="https://standardjs.com"><img src="https://img.shields.io/badge/code_style-standard-brightgreen.svg" alt="Standard - JavaScript Style Guide"></a>
 </p>

-**This tool is in alpha stage**

 Convert an article into a clean Markdown text file.

 > ./bin/clean-mark "http://some-website.com/some-fancy-article"

 The article will be automatically named using the URL path name.

+This project depends on the [A-Extractor](https://github.com/croqaz/a-extractor) project, a database of expressions used for extracting content from blogs and articles.

 Tested on all major news sites.
-In rare cases, some text, or links are cut from the article.
-In this case, you can copy & paste it manually in the resulted text.
+On some websites, the text, or links are cut from the article.

-There are more problems on Blogspot, Wordpress and other sites, where the HTML from custom themes is badly written.
+In this case, you have to manually edit the resulted text,

+AND

+raise an [issue on A-Extractor](https://github.com/croqaz/a-extractor/issues) with the link that doesn't work and I'll add it in the database, so that next time, the text will be extracted correctly.

 My desired goals are: